Filmed May 26th, 1927 to June 3rd, 1927

-So, I have to think that these must have been exciting times at the studio, full of optimism and potential.
-It’s such a shame then that the first film Roach handed over to MGM for release was ‘Sugar Daddies’.
-Whilst it’s a fairly pleasant farce, it’s not particularly funny, managing to raise only the occasional amused chuckle.
+These must have been exciting times at the studio, full of optimism and potential.
+It’s such a shame then that the first film that Roach handed over to MGM, starring Stan and Babe for release was Sugar Daddies.
+Whilst it’s a fairly pleasant farce, it’s not particularly funny, managing to raise only a few chuckles.

-‘Sugar Daddies’ is yet another standard ‘Roach All-Stars’ picture, which is headlined by Stan and James Finlayson, with Babe Hardy supporting quietly in the background.
-As noted in a number of reviews, the film is practically a re-hash of ‘Love ‘Em and Weep’, with a number of similarities.
+Sugar Daddies is yet another standard ‘Roach All-Stars’ picture, which is headlined by Stan and James Finlayson, with Babe Hardy supporting quietly in the background.
+As noted in a number of reviews, the film is practically a rehash of ‘Love ‘Em and Weep’, with a number of similarities.

-In a drunken stupor, it appears that Finlayson has met and married a complete stranger, with the barman acting as best man…Not only that, she has a completely gormless daughter in tow and a giant thuggish brother, played brilliantly by Noah Young and brandishing a revolver, with which he plans to threaten Finlayson, with the purpose of extracting $50,000.
+In a drunken stupor, it appears that Finlayson has met and married a complete stranger, with the barman acting as best man…Not only that, she has a completely gormless daughter in tow and a giant thuggish brother, played brilliantly by Noah Young, brandishing a revolver, with which he plans to threaten Finlayson, with the purpose of extracting $50,000.

 Yes, once again, naive businessman Finlayson is the target of blackmailers.
 There was blood in the water and the sharks were circling.

 Realising he’s made a humongous mistake and in a desperate attempt to nullify the marriage, Brittle sends for his lawyer Stan.
 Sadly and rather frustratingly looking and acting nothing like the ‘Stanley’ character he’d been gradually creating over previous films, here, he is not even given a name (apart from ‘Our Hero’).
-With his slicked-back hair and little round pince-nez style glasses, he actually appears to be reprising his role as the lawyer character from the 1927 Charlie Chase short ‘Now I’ll Tell One‘.
+With his slicked-back hair and little round pince-nez style glasses, he actually appears to be reprising his role as the lawyer character from the earlier Charlie Chase short Now I’ll Tell One.